AmonFla/DevOps-with-Docker/README.md

 - `commit`                                  : Create a new image from a container’s changes
     - `<container>`                         : Name of the container
 	- `<image>`                             : Name of the image
+- `container`                               : Manage containers
+    - `inspect`                             : Display detailed information on one or more containers
+    - `<container>`                         : Name of the container
 - `cp`                                      : Copy files/folders between a container and the local filesystem local->container:path or container:path->local
     - `<source>`                            : From where to copy
     - `<destination>`                       : Where to copy